benneic/appengine-gcs-image-manipulator/README.md

 This API is a proof of concept to showcase how it is essentially possible to get free image transformations powered by the same services that powers Google Photos.

 It demonstrates how to:
-- do signed uploads direct from the client to a Google Cloud Storage bucket to optimise for speed (bypassing a webserver or middleware)
+- do [signed uploads](https://github.com/benneic/appengine-gcs-image-manipulator/blob/master/endpoints/utils.py#L32) direct from the client to a Google Cloud Storage bucket to optimise for speed (bypassing a webserver or middleware)
-- generate a dynamic url using the Google App Engine Images API
+- [generate a dynamic url](https://github.com/benneic/appengine-gcs-image-manipulator/blob/master/endpoints/gcs.py#L200-L205) using the Google App Engine Images API and the blobstore module

-**Uses**:
+**Demonstrates use of**:
 - Google Cloud Storage
-- Google App Engine with Images API
+- Google App Engine Standard Python 2.7 Images API
 - Flask

+For a background in the Image Transforms see here: https://cloud.google.com/appengine/docs/standard/python/images/

+## WARNING
+This demo is based on the App Engine standard API's only available in Python 2.7 which [ends of life Jan 1, 2020](https://pythonclock.org/) and currently unclear what support will exist in app engine after that.
+Also it's probably not a good idea to depend on the main list of image transformationsoptions below as they are undocumented.
+While this demo implements some concepts such as CORS and client/app secret keys that could allow it to be used in a production environment, use with caution as none of these has been tested.

 ## Table Of Contents
 1. Workflow for images